Xtrendence/SOFT166-Practice/README.md

 ### Notice

 This was made as part of a university assignment.
-For a more complex example of my coding, please see other projects such as [X:/Anonymous](https://github.com/Xtrendence/X-Anonymous).
+For a more complex example of my coding, please see other projects such as [X:/Anonymous](https://github.com/Xtrendence/X-Anonymous) or [X:/OS](https://github.com/Xtrendence/X-OS).

 ---

+### Planning

 You can view the planning for this web app by looking at its [Trello project board](https://trello.com/b/RTbY8O4O/soft166-practice).